Course Content

 This example throws an error.
 This is done on purpose.

-The idea behind prototyping is to warn the compiler about our function ahead of time.
-Creating a prototype looks the same as a regular function declaration, but with a nuance:
+The purpose of prototyping is to inform the compiler about our function in advance.
+Creating a prototype is similar to a standard function declaration, but with a subtle difference:

 - specify the type of the future function;